ObiWanBonobi/Professor-Oaks-Blog/README.md

 <details>
 <summary>Comments :</summary>

 - Shows a list of all comments made on this post.
-Each post links to that users profile
+Each post links to that users profile.

 ![Comments on a post](static/images/readme/comments-post.png)